apache/zookeeper/README.txt

 2) start the server with the following comand line:

-java -cp zookeeper-dev.jar:java/lib/log4j-1.2.15.jar org.apache.zookeeper.server.quorum.QuorumPeer conf/zoo.cfg
+java -cp conf:zookeeper-dev.jar:src/java/lib/log4j-1.2.15.jar org.apache.zookeeper.server.quorum.QuorumPeerMain conf/zoo.cfg

 Notice that the server is picking up the log4j.properties file from the conf directory (default).